hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name for this canary.
-* `artifact_s3_location` - (Required) The location in Amazon S3 where Synthetics stores artifacts from the test runs of this canary.
+* `artifact_s3_location` - (Required) The location on Amazon S3 where Synthetics stores artifacts from the test runs of this canary.
 * `schedule` -  (Required) Information about how often the canary is to run and when these test runs are to stop.
 See [Schedule](#schedule) below.
 * `handler` - (Required) The domain description.
 * `execution_role_arn` - (Required) The ARN of the IAM role to be used to run the canary. see [AWS Docs](https://docs.aws.amazon.com/AmazonSynthetics/latest/APIReference/API_CreateCanary.html#API_CreateCanary_RequestSyntax) for permissions needs for IAM Role.